Power BI in your organization

 There are three scenarios that might apply to users in your organization:

-Scenario 1: Your organization already has an existing Office 365 environment and the user signing up for Power BI already has an Office 365 account.
+Scenario 1: Your organization already has an existing Microsoft 365 environment and the user signing up for Power BI already has a Microsoft 365 account.

 In this scenario, if a user already has a work or school account in the tenant (for example, contoso.com) but does not yet have Power BI, Microsoft will simply activate the plan for that account, and the user will automatically be notified of how to use the Power BI service.

-Scenario 2: Your organization has an existing Office 365 environment and the user signing up for Power BI doesn't have an Office 365 account.
+Scenario 2: Your organization has an existing Microsoft 365 environment and the user signing up for Power BI doesn't have a Microsoft 365 account.

-In this scenario, the user has an email address in your organization's domain (for example, contoso.com) but does not yet have an Office 365 account.
+In this scenario, the user has an email address in your organization's domain (for example, contoso.com) but does not yet have a Microsoft 365 account.
 In this case, the user can sign up for Power BI and will automatically be given an account.
 This lets the user access the Power BI service.
-For example, if an employee named Nancy uses her work email address (for example, Nancy@contoso.com) to sign up, Microsoft will automatically add Nancy as a user in Contoso's Office 365 environment and activate Power BI for that account.
+For example, if an employee named Nancy uses her work email address (for example, Nancy@contoso.com) to sign up, Microsoft will automatically add Nancy as a user in the Contoso Microsoft 365 environment and activate Power BI for that account.

-Scenario 3: Your organization does not have an Office 365 environment connected to your email domain.
+Scenario 3: Your organization does not have a Microsoft 365 environment connected to your email domain.

-There are no administrative actions your organization needs to take to take advantage of Power BI.
+There are no administrative actions your organization needs to take advantage of Power BI.

 How will this change the way I manage identities for users in my organization today?

-If your organization already has an existing Office 365 environment and all users in your organization have Office 365 accounts, identity management will not change.
+If your organization already has an existing Microsoft 365 environment and all users in your organization have Microsoft 365 accounts, identity management will not change.

 If you are managing your directory on-premises, and use Active Directory Federation Services (AD FS), Microsoft will not add users to your tenant, and users attempting to join your tenant will receive a message to contact their organization's admin.

-If your organization does not have an Office 365 environment connected to your email domain, there will be no change in how you manage identity.
+If your organization does not have a Microsoft 365 environment connected to your email domain, there will be no change in how you manage identity.
 Users will be added to a new, cloud-only user directory, and you will have the option to elect to take over as the tenant admin and manage them.